Proposal 38: Certificates for world records and making historical world records available [ Revision 4 ]

 Section 1.9 World Record Certificates

-- An official IUF World Record Certificate will be sent to every new world record holder.
-The certificate will display the record title and new record mark, the rider’s name, the date and location (place, city and country) of the record attempt, and the signature of the World Record Committee Chair, alongside the IUF logo.
+1. An official IUF World Record Certificate will be sent to every new world record holder.
+The certificate will display the IUF logo; the record title and new record performance; the rider’s name and nationality; the date and location (place, city and country) of the record attempt; and will be signed by a member of the world record committee.

-- Past record holders may request an official IUF World Record Certificate provided the record was broken under IUF rules and approved by the IUF
+2. Past record holders may request an official IUF World Record Certificate provided the record was broken under IUF rules and approved by the IUF.

 Body